NOAA GHCND · LIVE

 How does El Niño affect hurricane season?

 El Niño increases vertical wind shear over the tropical Atlantic, which tears apart developing hurricanes before they can organize.
-CSU forecasts just 13 named storms for 2026 — below the 14-storm average.
+NOAA's official May 21 forecast calls for just 8–14 named storms with a 55% chance of below-normal activity.
+The 2026 hurricane season opened June 1 with zero tropical activity — satellite imagery showed dry air and hostile upper-level winds across the entire basin, a textbook El Niño suppression signature.
 During the 2015-16 super El Niño, only 11 named storms formed.
 However, El Niño doesn't eliminate risk: Hurricane Andrew formed during the 1991-92 El Niño and caused $27 billion in damage.
-The 2004 El Niño season produced 4 hurricane landfalls in Florida.

 What regions of the US will be most affected by El Niño in 2026?